 Since the early 1980s, numerous “design guides” in the form of books and articles have offered planning, architectural, and interior design recommendations to instruct architects and care providers on how to enhance safety, a sense of being at home, and personalisation in dementia care.

 Whilst the ideas in this report are simple and intuitive, they are not easy to do well.
 This report is useful for anyone interested in bringing to fruition ideas that help people with dementia.

-The final chapter is dedicated to True Doors and includes reviews by staff and family members of residents in long-term care in Australia, Europe and North America.
+The final chapter is dedicated to True Doors ® and includes reviews by staff and family members of residents in long-term care in Australia, Europe and North America.

-Trimbos Institute Report about True Doors
+Trimbos Institute Report about True Doors ®

-An explorative study on the added value of True Doors for residents of care homes.
+An explorative study on the added value of True Doors ® for residents of care homes.

-This initial proof of concept research, conducted by the Trimbos Institute, a global centre of excellence for mental health research, is available to anyone interested in learning more about the effect of True Doors on the orientation, mood, memories, feeling of privacy, general atmosphere and social interaction for Elders with dementia or people with psychiatric problems living in a nursing home.
+This initial proof of concept research, conducted by the Trimbos Institute, a global centre of excellence for mental health research, is available to anyone interested in learning more about the effect of True Doors ® on the orientation, mood, memories, feeling of privacy, general atmosphere and social interaction for elders with dementia or people with psychiatric problems living in a nursing home.

-Transform impersonal hallways into neighbourhoods with homes.
+Transform impersonal hallways into neighborhoods with homes.